Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/Node JS.md

 - CommonJS modules.
 - Ecmascript modules.
 ## Module Scope
+- When modules are imported, each module has its own scope for its variables, isolating them from the en
 ## Module Caching
 - When modules are imported using *CommonJS* modules system, imports done by `require` are saved in `require.cache`, they are cached so that when requiring them again they don't reload them from start.
 - When modules are imported using